Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Betting Insights

-- The Hurricanes have gone 51-26 when favored on the moneyline this season.
+- The Hurricanes have gone 51-26 when listed as a moneyline favorite this season.

-- Based on this contest's moneyline, the Hurricanes have an implied win probability of 59.2%.
+- The Hurricanes have an implied moneyline win probability of 60.0% in this game.

+- This season the Panthers have been an underdog 29 times, and won 16, or 55.2%, of those games.

+- Florida has a record of 12-7 in games when oddsmakers have them as underdogs of at least +130 on the moneyline.

 Hurricanes vs Panthers Additional Info